 A classic VW Beetle in any guise is, by its very nature, a simple beast.
 It was designed to be exactly that.
 And it’s a design that has long endured when all others opted for every conceivable bell and whistle.

-Do not expect that you will have the comforts or driving experience of a modern car – but what it lacks in other areas we’d argue it more than makes up for elsewhere!
+Do not expect that you will have the comforts or driving experience of a modern car – but what it lacks in some areas we’d argue it more than makes up for elsewhere!

-Running costs are reasonable – especially set against more modern counterparts.
+Running costs are also reasonable, especially compared to more modern counterparts.
 With parts and panels easy to source and fit, most issues are easily attended to.
+You can find thousands of quality parts and accessories at our sister company Just Kampers, keeping all kinds of classic VWs on the road and running smoothly.

-Due to the simplistic nature of the car, jobs that feel too difficult for the DIY enthusiast, require less time and are therefore less costly in the hands of a specialist VW garage.
+Due to the simplistic nature of the car, even jobs that feel too difficult for the DIY enthusiast require less time, and are therefore less costly in the hands of a specialist VW garage.

-With more modern cars routinely requiring repairs or replacement parts to be undertaken with specialist equipment at a garage – often at a considerable cost – the classic beetle presents as a viable option.
+With more modern cars routinely requiring repairs or replacement parts to be undertaken with specialist equipment at a garage – often at a considerable cost – the classic Beetle presents as a much more viable option.

 “Anything over 40 is the same – it just needed a little rest!”